swarch-2f-rootly/2f/Prototype_4/README.md

   The system is logically divided into seven layers, each serving a distinct function — from presentation and routing to computation, distribution, asynchronous messaging, and data management.

 - **Security Perimeter (Border):**
-  The WAF acts as the first line of defense, inspecting and controlling traffic before it reaches the first tier.
+  The WAF operates as an external **border layer**, isolating the system from untrusted traffic and acting as the first defensive boundary.
+---

 ## Decomposition Structure
 ### Decomposition View